DonGuillotine/content-smith-ai/README.md

 ContentSmith AI is an intelligent content generation and social media analytics system built with **Retrieval-Augmented Generation (RAG)**.
 It transforms social media profile analytics from CSV files into valuable insights, enabling users to automate content creation and understand engagement trends with precision.

-This project uses **Cohere's language models** for chat interaction and embeddings, along with **Pinecone** as the vector database for efficient vector search and retrieval.
+This project uses **OpenAI's language models** for chat interaction and embeddings, along with **Pinecone** as the vector database for efficient vector search and retrieval.
 The project has been compiled in a Langflow JSON file (`ContentSmith AI.json`) for easy deployment and customization within your own Langflow instance.

 ## Project Overview